nihallakshmankonchady/performance-test-scripts/utilities/README.md

 ### Contains
-- This folder contains JAVA utilities for Registration Processor packet creation, sync and transactions time calculation.
+* this folder contains java utilities for registrationprocessor packet creation, sync and transactions time calculation and other common utilties